hern0s-dev/hern0s-dev.github.io/_posts/2024-10-05-Arbitrary-Remote-Process-Code-Execution-Using-KernelCallback-Table.md

 ### Shellcode

-My shellcode is responsible for calling CreateProcessA and launching Notepad.exe.
+My shellcode is responsible for calling CreateProcessA and launching calculator.exe.
 I like the way I'm mapping my shellcode because it's a cleaner and more reliable way to execute a payload on a remote target.
 However, you can't pass arguments directly to the function.
 You should also map the arguments to the target process and make them accessible to the function, as I did in my proof of concept (PoC)

 ```cpp
 #pragma pack(push, 1)